hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 ---

-I am currently a graduate research assistant specializing in Microelectromechanical systems at the University of Tehran.
-My graduate project, conducted under the guidance of [Prof. Nikfarjam](https://fnst.ut.ac.ir/en/~a.nikfarjam), focused on multifunctional flexible pressure and strain sensors.
-Prior to this, I completed my undergraduate studies in electrical and electronic engineering at Iran University of Science and Technology, where I delved into the realm of semiconductor lasers, supervised by Prof. Yazdan Panah.
+I am a Graduate Research Assistant specializing in Microelectromechanical Systems at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
+My journey in academia began with my undergraduate studies in Electrical and Electronic Engineering at the Iran University of Science and Technology, where I conducted my undergraduate project under the guidance of Prof. Yazdan Panah, focusing on semiconductor lasers.

+During my graduate studies, I had the privilege of working on an intriguing project under the mentorship of [Prof. Nikfarjam](https://fnst.ut.ac.ir/en/~a.nikfarjam).
+My research centered on multifunctional flexible pressure and strain sensors, contributing to the advancement of this critical technology.
-My research interests primarily revolve around MEMS technology, sensor fabrication, optimization, remote sensing, machine learning, and artificial intelligence.
-I firmly believe that the implementation of these technologies holds the potential to streamline various global challenges and enhance the overall well-being of humanity.
-The satisfaction of contributing to the betterment of individuals' lives on a grand scale fuels my passion for this field.
+My research interests have cultivated a deep passion for various facets of engineering, particularly in MEMS technology, sensor fabrication, optimization, remote sensing, machine learning, and artificial intelligence.
+I firmly believe that these innovative technologies hold the potential to address complex global challenges and improve the quality of human life on a substantial scale.
+My aspiration is to be a part of these transformative endeavors.

-My enthusiasm for academic exploration drives my commitment to pursuing further studies in these domains, as I aspire to be a catalyst for transforming dreams into reality.
-My childhood dream has always been to make a meaningful impact and shape a brighter future through science.
-The boundless nature of scientific inquiry continues to be a source of fulfillment, and I relish the opportunity to continuously expand my knowledge.
+Driven by my childhood dream of making a positive impact on our world's future, I am wholeheartedly dedicated to pursuing further academic studies in these areas.
+Science, with its infinite possibilities, has always been a source of immense joy for me, and the pursuit of knowledge is an enduring pleasure that continually motivates me.

-In addition to my academic pursuits, I possess strong soft skills, enabling effective communication and collaboration with diverse individuals.
-My experiences across various fields have nurtured emotional intelligence and creativity, bolstering my ability to excel in collaborative environments and foster productive relationships.
+In addition to my academic pursuits, I possess strong interpersonal skills, allowing me to effectively communicate and collaborate with diverse groups.
+My experiences in various fields have nurtured my emotional intelligence and creativity, while my ability to establish meaningful connections with individuals has honed my teamwork skills.

-Furthermore, my proficiency in critical thinking, problem-solving, and decision-making positions me as a valuable asset within scientific research groups.
-Drawing from my academic studies, professional skills, and unwavering spirit, I am confident in my potential as an exceptional candidate for PhD programs.
+Furthermore, I excel in critical thinking, problem-solving, and decision-making, attributes that position me as a valuable asset to scientific research groups.
+Based on my academic achievements, professional skills, and unwavering commitment, I am confident that I am a strong candidate for Ph.D. programs.

+I am excited to embark on this academic journey, driven by the belief that I can contribute to shaping a brighter future through scientific exploration and innovation.